JohnFF/Phone-Number-Validator/README.md

 # Phone-Number-Validator
 A tool that allows you to easily correct invalid phone numbers.

-Country phone numbers supported: America, Australia, Britain, Canada, Denmark, France, Germany, Ireland, The Netherlands, Norway, Poland, Spain, Switzerland.
+Country phone numbers supported: America, Australia, Belgium, Britain, Canada, Denmark, France, Germany, Ireland, The Netherlands, Norway, Poland, Spain, Switzerland.

 To start using, install and go to http://{yoursite}/civicrm/phonenumbervalidator